How Could Blue Light Be Affecting Your Child’s Vision?

 How can you protect your child’s eyes from blue light?

-Since there is so much interaction with technology in your child’s daily routine, blue light could be affecting your child’s vision.
-Fortunately, there are many ways to protect your child’s eyes from the adverse effects of blue light.
-For example, you can reduce their screen time.
+There are many ways to protect your child’s eyes from the adverse effects of blue light.
+To start, you can reduce their screen time and exposure to digital devices.

 A survey by the American Optometric Association states that parents often underestimate how often their children use electronic devices.
 For instance, technology is now widely used in schools, so consider this when setting your child’s screen time limits at home.